Chart Color Schemes

 Health performance in Loxton is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Loxton faces significant health challenges, as indicated by data showing a high prevalence of common health conditions across both younger and older age groups.
-Only approximately 46% (~2,675 people) have private health cover, which is lower than the national average of 55.3%.
+Loxton faces significant health challenges, with common conditions prevalent among both younger and older age groups.
+Private health cover is low, at approximately 46% of the total population (~2,669 people), compared to the national average of 55.3%.

-The most prevalent medical conditions are arthritis (10.7%) and asthma (8.6%).
-Notably, 63.3% of residents report having no medical ailments, slightly higher than the Rest of SA average of 61.8%.
-Loxton has a considerable senior population, with 25.7% (1,489 people) aged 65 and over.
-Despite this, health outcomes among seniors in Loxton perform better than those of the general population in terms of health metrics.
+The most common medical conditions are arthritis (10.7%) and asthma (8.6%).
+A majority, 63.3%, report no medical ailments, slightly higher than the Rest of SA's 61.8%.
+As of 2021, Loxton has 25.7% residents aged 65 and over (1,485 people).
+Despite this, health outcomes among seniors are challenging but perform better than the general population in certain metrics.

 Frequently Asked Questions - Health